 By OLGA R. RODRIGUEZ and JOCELYN GECKER

 HALF MOON BAY, Calif.
-(AP) — A farmworker accused of killing seven people in back-to-back shootings at two Northern California mushroom farms will be charged with seven counts of murder and one of attempted murder, a prosecutor said Wednesday.
+(AP) — A farmworker accused of killing seven people in back-to-back shootings at two Northern California mushroom farms was charged Wednesday with seven counts of murder and one of attempted murder.

-It was not immediately clear whether Zhao had an attorney who could speak on his behalf.
+Chunli Zhao, 66, will make his first court appearance Wednesday afternoon.
+It was not immediately clear whether he had an attorney who could speak on his behalf.

-Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay and opened fire, killing four people and seriously wounding a fifth, San Mateo County sheriff’s officials said.
-He then drove to another nearby farm where he had previously worked and killed an additional three people, said Eamonn Allen, a sheriff’s spokesperson.
+Authorities believe Zhao acted alone Monday when he entered a mushroom farm where he worked in Half Moon Bay, shot and killed four people and seriously wounded a fifth.
+He then drove to a nearby farm where he worked previously and killed three more people, said Eamonn Allen, a sheriff’s spokesperson.

-Servando Martinez Jimenez said his brother Marciano Martinez Jimenez, who was a delivery person and manager at one of the farms, was among those killed.
-Servando Martinez Jimenez said his brother never mentioned Zhao or said anything about problems with other workers.
+Servando Martinez Jimenez said his brother Marciano Martinez Jimenez was a delivery person and manager at one of the farms.
+He never mentioned Zhao or said anything about problems with other workers.

 “He was a good person.
 He was polite and friendly with everyone.
 He never had any problems with anyone.
 I don’t understand why all this happened,” Martinez Jimenez said in Spanish.

-Marciano Martinez Jimenez, 50, had lived in the United States for 28 years after arriving from the Mexican state of Oaxaca.
+Marciano Martinez Jimenez had lived in the United States for 28 years after arriving from the Mexican state of Oaxaca.
 Servando Martinez Jimenez said he is working with the Mexican consulate to get his brother’s body home.